niplav/site/eccentric.md

 *author: niplav, created: 2022-07-20, modified: 2024-04-07, language: english, status: in progress, importance: 3, confidence: other*

-> __What I might do if I magically got hold of a very large amount of money, and couldn't spend it maximally altruistically.__
+> __What I might do if I magically got hold of a large amount of money, and couldn't spend it maximally altruistically.__

 If I Was An Eccentric Trillionaire